Campfire S’Mores Sourdough Loaf

 NOTES:

-• If your house is cooler than 68F this dough may take longer to rise, place into the oven with the light on and a bowl of boiling water and close the door.
-This will make a nice warm environment for the dough to rise
+• If your house is cooler than 68°F, this dough may take longer to rise.
+Place the bowl in the oven with the light on and a bowl of boiling water, then close the door.
+This creates a warm environment for the dough to rise.

-• If you want to proof overnight, use fridge-cold water and place in a spot less than 70F
+• If you want to proof overnight, use fridge-cold water and keep the dough in a spot below 70°F.